hallzy/tv-show-notification/README.md

 Open you Google Drive, and create a new Google Script file by clicking `New -> more -> Google Apps Script`.
 Call it whatever you want, and just copy the contents of `add-event-to-calendar.gs` to this new file.
-You can bury it in any folder you want, it doesn't care where it goes.
+You can bury it in any folder you want, it doesn't care where it goes (the `*.ts` file is for development only and will not work directly with google script).

 In your Google Drive, create a new spreadsheet and call it whatever you want.
 We will use this spreadsheet to start adding TV Shows to.
 As a start, put the